-Inflation The general rate of increase in prices.
-The inflation measure used by Ofgem in price control calculations is the Retail Price Index
+Inflation Th

-(RPI).
+The general rate of increase in prices.
+The inflation measure used by Ofgem in price control calculations is the Retail Price Index (RPI).
+Consumer Prices Index including owner occupiers' housing costs (CPIH).

 Innovation

 Innovation can be specifically identified where projects deliver outputs and business functions which are materially different to those previously delivered.